seikonfertrad/seikonfertrad.github.io/_pages/about.md

 **How did I end up here?**

 In my last year of high school, my nose for naïve moral superiority and social differentiation, paired with the desire to eat healthier, made me go vegan.
-Investigating animal sentience, it dawned on me that I could leverage my privilege for better things than social status games.
+Investigating animal sentience, it dawned on me that I could leverage my privilege for better things than climbing local social status ladders.
 Seeking friends with shared motivations, I encountered [effective altruism (EA)](https://en.wikipedia.org/wiki/Effective_altruism) in late 2013.
-Many rabbit holes later, I decided to dedicate my career to future generations.
+Many rabbit holes later, I decided to dedicate my career to the wellbeing of future generations.

 **What am I up to?**